-It takes 15 minute walk down the hill to reach this beach from the main road where you need to leave your car.
+It takes a 15-minute walk down the hill to reach this beach from the main road where you need to leave your car.

 Mali Bok is a pebble beach with some sandy parts at the shoreline.
-There isn’t any facilities on this beach.
+There aren't any facilities on this beach.

 The Rucica beach, located 12 km southeast of Novalja on the island of Pag, is a nice, partly pebbly, and partly sandy beach.

-Located in the part if the island with very little to no vegetation, the Rucica beach looks absolutely surreal.
-Thus, there isn’t any shade on the beach.
+Located in the part of the island with very little to no vegetation, the Rucica beach looks absolutely surreal.
+Thus, there isn't any shade on the beach.

 The beach can be reached by car.
-There is a cafe at the beach.
+There is a cafe on the beach.

 Dugi otok & Kornati Beaches

 Sakarun beach is located on the island of Dugi Otok.
-It’s one of the best sandy beaches in Croatia.
-The beach is actually pebbly, with a sandy seabed starting right at the shoreline.
+The beach is partly pebbly partly sandy, a sandy seabed starting right at the shoreline.

 Lojena, Levernaka (Kornati Archipelago)